What is Principal Component Analysis in GIS?

 PCA.
 You’ve probably seen this acronym before.
 PCA stands for “Principal Component Analysis“.

-But what is it and how is it used in GIS and remote sensing?
+But what is it?
+And how do we use it in GIS and remote sensing?

 Sometimes, variables are highly correlated in such a way that it would be duplicate information found in another variable.
 Principal component analysis identifies duplicate data over several datasets.
-Only essential information is aggregated into groups called “principal components”.
+Then, PCA aggregates only essential information into groups called “principal components“.

 The power of PCA is that it creates a new dataset with only the essential information.